RicardoPereiraIST/youtube-download/README.md

 -o, --output              Name the output folder (creates it, where the program is being run) -t, --threads             Number of threads to run (default is 1)
 ```

+Special thanks to [Rúben Anágua](https://github.com/rubenanagua) for quickly teaching me argparse and threads in python, and for the help in the division for each thread.